corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 }
 ```

+See [Updating the network parameters](updating-network-parameters.md) for more information on the process for setting and updating the parameters.

 ### Start the Network Map service

-You can run the Network Map service via:
+You can start the Network Map service via:

 ```bash
 java -jar networkmap.jar --config-file network-map.conf